 Previously, accomplishing this required some scripting, but now it’s possible to use a simple one-liner.
 Of course, you can also use this one-liner in your scripts.

-How to add users or groups from Active Directory to the local admin group
+How to add users or groups to the local administrator group using Powershell

 As mentioned in the introduction, previously, you were required to create a custom script for adding users or groups to the local admin group using Powershell.